 Top Screen Resolutions Worldwide

-[We keep the following charts up-to-date every month with the latest stats (last 3 months) available for 2013-2014 on the most popular screen resolutions in use in 2013-2014.]
+[We keep the following charts up-to-date every month with the latest stats (last 3 or 4 months) available for 2013-2014 on the most popular screen resolutions in use in 2013-2014.]

 Top Screen Resolutions in the US (2013-2014)